 81. When arranging the provision of reception facilities for each Annex of MARPOL, it is clear that port authorities and terminal operators should be aware of the needs of the ships calling their premises.
 Although ports should identify the ships' needs on a more individual basis, in general almost every port will need reception facilities for garbage (MARPOL Annex V).
-Other ports (bunkering ports, major traffic ports, oil terminals and refineries that load oil in bulk) will also need reception facilities for specific types of ship-generated wastes (e.g. fishing nets) and residues (e.g. wash waters containing Noxious Liquid Substances).
+Other ports (bunkering ports, major traffic ports, oil terminals and refineries that load oil in bulk) will also need reception facilities for oily residues.
+Depending on the ports' characteristics, some ports will also need PRF for specific types of ship-generated wastes (e.g. fishing nets) and residues (e.g. wash waters containing Noxious Liquid Substances).